-Self Love That Isn't Like Working a Second Job!
+Self Love That Isn't Like Working a Second Job.

 I am currently sporting the most weight I think I ever have.
 I’m not over weight, I’ve always been pretty skinny.
-I’ve just put weight on over the last two years and this has led me to this interesting discovery.
+I’ve just put weight on over the last two years and this has led me to an interesting discovery.

 Lets go back in time to Emily’s life in the not too distant past…

 In a land far, far away, many years ago (2) my life was pretty messy and stressful.
 The mess and stress had been going on for quite a long time, 10 years actually.
 During this time of my life I was stick thin.
 I had the perfect body by societal standards.

 It wasn’t because I was healthy, or happy, or exercising, or disciplined with what I ate.
 It was because I had so much stress and trauma in my life that for long periods of time I was unable to eat.
 And when I did, my body had a hard time processing it.